MarcelPiNacy/MPMalloc-Obsolete/README.md

 ## Overview

 MPMalloc is a high-performance memory allocator written in C for Windows and Linux systems.
-The main goals of this project are:
--	Eliminate synchronization events and minimize contention.
--	Experiment with highly cache aware data structures.
--	Avoid heap size blowup.
--	Improve on the classic malloc API.

-MPMalloc’s design is reminiscent of Google’s TCMalloc, in that the heap is structured using a hierarchy of caches.
-Each thread thus keeps a local allocator for small objects and delegates larger allocations to a central heap.
-MPMalloc’s large size threshold, internally called “chunk size”, is proportional to the system’s virtual page size and the processor’s cache line size.
-For x86/x64 systems with 4KiB-sized pages, this value happens to match 2MiB, which is usually also the large page size.
 <sub>**Note: MPMalloc is not a drop-in replacement for malloc since it doesn’t track the size of each allocated block.
-A malloc-compatible variant will come as a separate library/macro option in the near-future.**</sub>
+Size tracking will come as a macro option in the near-future.**</sub>

-## Thread Caches
-MPMalloc’s thread caches consists of one free-list per size-class.
-The twist is that each free-list doesn’t store individual objects, but instead chunk-aligned bitmap allocators, where the bitmap size matches the cache line size.
-In the rare case that one of the allocators runs out of free objects, the head of the free-list is discarded and “leaked”.
-On deallocation, the corresponding header can be found using pointer arithmetic and recovered.
-For cross-thread deallocations, like in a producer-consumer scenario, these allocators keep a separate atomic bitmap.
-Tiny allocations, objects smaller than the page size, use “intrusive block allocators”, which are bitmap allocators where the first few blocks are reserved for storing the necessary metadata.
-Small allocations instead associate the chunk address with the metadata using a regular array in 32-bit systems.
-For 64-bit systems a 3-level digital tree is used, where the first level is allocated statically.

-## Large Cache
-The large cache uses a more conventional approach: it consists of a global array/digital tree that maps size classes to free-lists.

-## Backend Allocator
-If MPMalloc runs out of memory, by default it will request more memory to the system (mmap/VirtualAlloc2).
-However, the user can also provide their own set of callbacks at startup.
+MPMalloc’s design is reminiscent of TCMalloc, in that the heap is structured using a hierarchy of caches.
+Each thread thus keeps a local allocator for small objects and forwards large allocation requests to a shared structure.
+MPMalloc also takes inspiration from JEMalloc's chunks to arrive at a data structure creatively called the "block allocator", which is the main building block of the entire library.
+A block allocator is essentially a cache-aware bitmap allocator that supports serial allocation, serial deallocation _and_ concurrent deallocation.
+Due to how thread-local and thread-shared data are accessed, returning memory to a block allocator from a different thread is usually wait-free and, in some really rare cases, lock-free.
+Serial deallocation only needs to perform a single atomic RMW operation in some really rare cases (same likelyhood as the lock-free path in the concurrent version).

 ## API